five-hundred twenty-five thousand moments so dear,

 No Bisexuals: Maureen falls prey to this, being constantly referred to as a lesbian, when she is actually bisexual.
 It seems she just mostly prefers women.

-Original Cast Precedent: Mark and Mimi are stated to be respectively Jewish and Hispanic, but the races of the other characters are pretty much determined by those of the original cast members despite race being mostly incidental.
-Thus, Joanne, Collins and Benny are always black; Angel always Hispanic; and Maureen and Roger always white.
+Original Cast Precedent: Mark and Mimi are stated to be respectively Jewish and Hispanic, but the races of the other characters are pretty much determined by those of the original cast members despite race being incidental.
+Thus, Joanne, Collins, and Benny are always black, Angel always Hispanic, and Maureen and Roger always white, at least in professional American productions where a variety of people are available.

 Self-Parody: "Right Brain" definitely counts as an accidental example of this trope.
 Dating back to the New York Theatre Workshop in 1994, "Right Brain" was what is now "One Song Glory", and many fans either feel like vomiting or laughing when they hear it, for very obvious reasons.